cornerwings/cornerwings.github.io/_posts/2018-07-03-graal-native-methods.md

 } triple_t;
 {% endhighlight %}

-C struct package in Graal provides us with required functionality to achieve this.
+C struct package provides us with required functionality to achieve this.
 For our example, we need to use two concepts to complete the mapping,
 * [CField][graal-api-cfield] - Maps a primitive field in struct to Java.
 * [CFieldAddress][graal-api-cfield-address] - Maps a complex (or nested) struct by leveraging composition in Java.